mswertz/mswertz.gihub.io/features.md

 <div class="feature_box">
 <div class="feature_content_box">
 <h1>Harmonization and integration</h1>
 Make your data interoperable.
 Combined analysis is much more powerful than running smaller analyses on each data set separately, but data integration is hard.
-MOLGENIS offers you different 'FAIRification' tools to find related data, codify your data contents and transforms different tables into one standardized table.
+MOLGENIS offers you multiple 'FAIRification' tools to find related data, codify your data contents and transforms different tables into one standardized table.
 <br/>Examples: <a href="http://biobankconnect.org">http://biobankconnect.org</a> and <a href="http://molgenis.org/sorta">http://molgenis.org/sorta</a>
 </div>
 <div class="feature_image_box"><img src="/images/noun_data_integration_1630965_blue.svg"/></div>